Coping With the Loss of a Limb

 - Acceptance and hope

-While grieving is a normal part of coping with limb loss, getting stuck there is not.
+Taking ActionGrieving is a normal part of coping with limb loss.
 Here are some steps you can take to help get through this difficult period.

 - Seek help.
 Let your family and friends help you out.
 This may be difficult because they do not know exactly what you are experiencing, but give them a chance.
 You may even help them by communicating your needs.